 Since the hardship has to be “extreme,” these waiver applications must be thoroughly prepared and documented.

-How do I know if I need this form to immigrate to the U.S.?
+How Do I Know If I Need This Form to Immigrate to the U.S.?

 At Pelton + Balducci, we believe that everyone deserves the chance to live their American Dream.
 That’s why we work with our clients to determine the best steps for them and their families to take on their path towards lawful immigration status.

-Contact Pelton + Balducci today
+Contact Pelton + Balducci Today

-Our attorneys have over 30+ years of combined experience specifically in immigration law, working at both the federal and appellate level, and at trial.
+Our immigration attorneys have over 30+ years of combined experience specifically in immigration law, working at both the federal and appellate level, and at trial.
 We have helped hundreds of clients successfully make America their home.